 About the Projects:

-White Sand Beach: The water main installation has been completed.
+White Sand Beach: Water main installation and restoration work has been completed.
 Connecticut Water replaced about 4,100 feet of nearly 100 year old water main.
 A letter about the project was mailed to customers in White Sand Beach on January 10, 2020.
 Click here for a copy of the project letter.

 Wildwood: Work on this project resumed the week of May 11 Connecticut Water will be replacing about 3,400 feet of nearly 40 year old water main.
 The project began the week of March 2, 2020.
 The streets impacted by the project are Wildwood Drive, Oak Ridge Drive and Fox Chase Lane.
 The project is scheduled to be completed by the end of June.

 A letter about the project was mailed to customers in Wildwood was mailed on February 27, 2020.
 Click here for a copy of the project letter.

 Old Lyme Shores: Connecticut Water will be replacing about 9,000 feet of 90+ year old water main.
 The project is scheduled to begin the week of March 23.
 The streets impacted will be Billow Road, Brightwater Road, Bellaire Road, Saltaire Drive, Sea Spray Lane, and North Lane.